Presidential yacht

 Presidential yacht may refer to a vessel of a country's navy that would be specially used by the country's president.
 It is common for a vessel to be designated as the presidential yacht during a fleet review.

 Some countries (below) have vessels permanently designated as presidential yachts:

 List of presidential yachts

 Egypt

 The President of Egypt has El Mahrousa as his presidential yacht.
 The yacht, originally built in 1863 for the Khedive Isma'il Pasha of Egypt, is the oldest superyacht in the world, and as of 2024 the eleventh-largest.

 Finland

 The President of Finland has a small private yacht, Kultaranta VIII.

 India

-The INS Sumitra is the presidential yacht of India.
+The INS Sumedha is the presidential yacht of India.

+Indonesia

+The is the Indonesian presidential yacht.

 Italy

 The Italian ship Argo (MEN209) is the presidential yacht of Italy.